Is Green Logo Right for Your Brand?

 Large notebooks are mostly 5 x 8.3 inches (similar to A5 format).
 This size is common for planners, bullet journals, and so on.
 Next up, is the pocket notebook (3.5 x 5.5 inches).
 While it may not fit into your pocket, it’s small enough to carry around with you, as you never know when your next brilliant idea is going to pop up.

 Lastly, some brands offer extra-small notebooks with 2.5” x 3.9” measurements.
 This matches the smallest paper size on our list—A7.
-The standards might change from country to country, but most brands tend to follow these measurements.
+The standards may slightly change from country to country, but most brands tend to follow these measurements and print sizes.

 Having your own merch is trendy, fun, and exciting.
 But it also requires patience, planning, and attention to detail.
 Depending on the type of t-shirt, the printing details and requirements may differ.